 2.5.1.
 Address Claim

-The components of a physical mailing address.
+Address Claim represents the physical mailing address.
 Implementations MAY return only a subset of the fields of an address, depending upon the information available and the End-User's privacy preferences.
 For example, the country and region might be returned without returning more fine-grained address information.

 Implementations MAY return just the full address as a single string in the formatted sub-field, or they MAY return just the individual component fields using the other sub-fields, or they MAY return both.
 If both variants are returned, they SHOULD be describing the same address, with the formatted address indicating how the component fields are combined.